margavera/Customer-IT-Support-Text-Classification/README_APP.md

 2. **Try Examples**: Alternatively, select one of the sample texts from the dropdown menu and click "Use this sample".
 3. **Classify**: Click the "Classify" button to see the prediction.
 4. **View Results**: The predicted category and confidence scores will be displayed.
-5. **Explore Data**: You can explore the training datasets by clicking "Load Datasets" in the sidebar.

-## Customizing the Classifier

-You can modify the training parameters in `train_model.py`:

-- Change the classifier type between 'NB' (Naive Bayes) and 'SVM' (Support Vector Machine)
-- Enable/disable grid search for hyperparameter tuning
-- Adjust preprocessing steps (stopwords removal, stemming, etc.)

-## Troubleshooting

-- If the model file is missing, the app will create a simple demo model automatically
-- Make sure your CSV files have the correct format and column names (text_en, queue)
-- Check that your data folder contains all three required CSV files